<em>Hakonechloa</em>, herb of Japan: planting, cultivation, care

 Hakonechloa macra Naomi - Japanese Forest Grass

 Its golden-green foliage early in the season turns purple in autumn.
-Slightly less vigorous, it is most attractive in a pot, on a terrace or a cool balcony.
+Slightly less vigorous, it makes a striking pot specimen on a cool terrace or balcony.

 • Flowering time August, September